 Sadness and frustration both fill my heart right now.
 Last weekend while I was in Texas with Carter and my mom, rain started to fall on middle Tennessee in record amounts.
 By Saturday afternoon my parents' farm began flooding like I've never seen it flood.
 Their property is bordered by the Harpeth river that runs through Franklin and Starnes creek.
 After several hours of non stop down pour, their fields looked more like lakes.
 By the end of the day, the water was so close to the house, we just knew it would flood it.
 Thankfully the rain stopped over night and the creek receded back into its banks.
 Then Sunday came and the rain started again.
 The water crept right back up to where it was and my dad feared it was going to reach the house.
 But when it finally stopped for good, their house was dry.
 They couldn't say that much for everything else though.
 One of their big hay bails even picked up and floated across the field and a river Otter came swimming into their back yard.
 Strang I tell ya.
-Keep in mind these are hay fields, not lakes.

 The flood was far reaching and well beyond the city limits of Nashville.
 It even hit my hometown of Murfreesboro, which is about 30 miles south of Nashville.
 Here are just a few pictures I took while driving around.